-Digital health technologies are creating opportunities for new players to “disrupt” the industry, identify new methods to create efficiencies, engage stakeholders and provide new opportunities for patients to actively participate in their health management.
-With these novel innovations and opportunities come myriad risks and legal concerns that health care providers and digital health vendors must understand and address.
+Digital health technologies are creating opportunities for new players to disrupt the industry by identifying efficiencies, engaging stakeholders and allowing individuals to be active participants in managing their health.
+With these novel innovations come myriad risks and legal concerns.
+To protect their organizations, health care providers and digital health vendors must understand and address these factors.

-Identifying and unraveling barriers is one of the things we do best.
-We apply our deep industry and regulatory knowledge, acting as translators between the digital health innovator or health care provider and regulators, ensuring that our clients’ new technologies can be integrated into mainstream health care delivery while protecting patient well-being and privacy.
+Identifying and removing those barriers is what our team does best.
+With our deep industry and regulatory knowledge, we act as translators between our clients and regulators, ensuring that their new technologies can be integrated into mainstream health care delivery while protecting patient well-being and privacy.

 We counsel on critical regulatory and operational issues related to: